c3lew/chinese-poker/README.md

 Scoring follows standard Chinese Poker rules:

 - Players compare **Front, Middle, and Back** hands.
-- Points are awarded based on who has the stronger hand in each position.
+- Points are awarded based on who has the stronger hand in each position:
+  - **Winning a hand**: +1 point
+  - **Losing a hand**: -1 point
+  - **Tied hands**: 0 points awarded
+- The total score is calculated by summing the points from all three hands.
 - Special bonuses apply for strong hands:
   - **Three of a Kind in Front**: +3 points
   - **Full House in Middle**: +2 points